pytorch/pytorch.github.io/_posts/2025-04-15-how-ibm-uses-pt-terratorch.md

 * PyTorch Lightning for clean, scalable training loops
-* TorchGeo for geospatial data handling and transformations
+* TorchGeo for geospatial data handling and transformations (PyTorch transforms)
 * Foundation models like IBM’s Prithvi family was used to fine-tune all of the downstream geospatial models for satellite imagery, weather and climate data, IBM released under the Granite family on HuggingFace.
 In addition, other interesting foundation models and ecosystem components like Clay, SatMAE, Satlas, DeCur and DOFA are included in TerraTorch
 * Powerful and state-of-the-art vision transformers to experiment with modern neural network architectures
 * TerraTorch-Iterate build on top of PyTorch, Optuna, MLFlow and Ray Tune for Hyperparameter Optimization (HPO), Neural Architecture Search (NAS) and Foundation Model Benchmarking (GeoBench), where TerraTorch became the reference implementation